 In any animal population there may be a small number of individuals which fail to respond fully to vaccination.
 Successful vaccination depends upon correct storage and administration of the vaccine, together with the animal’s ability to respond.
 This can be influenced by such factors as genetic constitution, intercurrent infection, age, the presence of maternally-derived antibodies, nutritional status, concurrent drug therapy and stress.

 Protection of calves depends on the physical presence of colostrum antibodies (from vaccinated cows) within the gut for the duration of the first 2 to 3 weeks of life until calves develop their own immunity.
-Thus it is essential to ensure adequate colostrum feeding for the whole of the period to maximise the efficacy of vaccination.
+Thus, it is essential to ensure adequate colostrum feeding for the whole period to maximise the efficacy of vaccination.

 All calves must receive adequate colostrum from their dams within 6 hours of birth.
 Suckled calves will continue to receive adequate colostrum naturally by feeding from vaccinated cows.

 In the dairy herd colostrum/milk from the first 6 to 8 milkings of vaccinated cows should be pooled.
-The colostrum may be stored below 20°C but should be used as soon as possible as immunoglobulin levels may fall by up to 50 % after storage for 28 days.
-Where possible, storage at 4°C is recommended.
-The calves should then be fed on this pool at the rate of 2 ½ to 3 ½ litres per day (according to body size) for the first two weeks of life.
+The colostrum may be stored below 20 °C but should be used as soon as possible as immunoglobulin levels may fall by up to 50 % after storage for 28 days.
+Where possible, storage at 4 °C is recommended.
+The calves should then be fed on this pool at the rate of 2,5 to 3,5 ℓ per day according to body size for the first 2 weeks of life.